-SFRS(0) 1- 17.31(e)Finance leases relate to manufacturing equipment with lease terms of 5 years.
+As at 31 December 2018, the Group entered into finance leases which relate to manufacturing equipment with lease terms of 5 years.
 The Group has options to purchase the equipment for a nominal amount at the conclusion of the lease agreements.
 The Group's obligations under finance leases are secured by the lessors' title to the leased assets.
+The finance lease liabilities were reclassified to lease liabilities on 1 January 2019 arising from the adoption of SFRS(I) 16 (Note 2(b) and Note 42).